 I saw a photo on pintrest at the beginning of the year of a beautiful blonde girl in a fringe bikini; and well I fell in love with the suit and was determined to get one.
 I shopped around on the internet to see where I could buy one, all were around $100 dollars. $100 dollars on a bathing suit?!
 Yikes!
 I wasn’t going to spend that much money, I only wear a bathing suit a few times a summer and I think it is ridiculous how much they cost.
-So I decided to make my dream suit out of an old top I had.
+So I decided to DIY a Fringe Bathing Suit out of an old top I had.
 I prefer bandeau tops; I hate triangle tops because I don’t like how it tie behind the neck.
 I always bothers my skin, but the bandeau is perfect and has an optional strap you can wear when needed.
 (I definitely needed it this weekend while jet skiing, otherwise I probably would have lost my top!)

 What you will need: